ENFIELD TOWN FC: A BRIEF HISTORY

 In 2015-16, the side embarked upon on an impressive late run, but missed out on a play-off spot by two points.
 Then in 2016-17, the club’s Premier Division play-off dream was realised, but a 2-4 reverse at Dulwich Hamlet in the semi-final put paid to further progress.

 Following the departure of Quinton to Braintree Town, Andy Leese took over the managerial reins for the 2017-18 season, and the club subsequently progressed to the 4th Qualifying Round of the FA Cup, taking National League outfit Maidstone United to a replay.
 The Velocity Trophy (Isthmian League Cup) was won for the first time in April 2019.

 The first supporter-owned club in the country, growth continues at a sustainable pace.
-Over the last few years, a number of successful Under-21, Under-18, Youth and Ladies teams have been built, along with a number of other sides of various age groups and abilities, including a learning difficulties squad.
+Over the years, successful Reserve, Under-23, Under-18 and Ladies sides have been built, alongside other teams of various age groups and abilities, including a learning difficulties squad.

-The club continues to look forward, and aims to build on the on and off-field momentum that has been established over the past few seasons as it continues to pursue its vision as an inclusive club for all and a football and social centre for the community, with a range of teams playing at the highest sustainable levels possible.
+The club continues to build on the on and off-field momentum that has been established over the past few seasons as it pursues its vision as an inclusive club for all and a football and social centre for the community, with a range of teams playing at the highest sustainable levels possible.